Srinivas Maddula

-Rear Admiral Srinivas Maddula is a serving Flag officer in the Indian Navy.
-He currently serves as the Flag Officer Sea Training.
+Rear Admiral Srinivas Maddula, VSM is a serving Flag officer in the Indian Navy.
+He currently serves as the Flag Officer Commanding Western Fleet.
+He earlier served as the Assistant Chief of Naval Staff (Foreign Cooperation and Intelligence) and as the Flag Officer Sea Training.

 Early life and education

 Maddula grew up in Kolkata and Hyderabad and was schooled at the St. Xavier's Collegiate School and The Hyderabad Public School, Begumpet (HPS) respectively.
 He was part of the batch of 1989 at HPS.
 He then joined and graduated from the National Defence Academy, Khadakvasla.

 Naval career

 Maddula was commissioned into the Indian Navy in Jan 1994.
 In June 1998, the Fast attack craft (FAC) T-80 was commissioned at Mumbai.
 It was built in collaboration with Israel Aerospace Industries and Goa Shipyard Limited.
 As a young lieutenant, Maddula was the commissioning commanding officer of the FAC.